Code-Institute-Submissions/sipostudent-Milestone-Project-1/README.md

 - No extra queries are required to the server to download pages; which consequently makes the website load faster.
 - By opting for an SPA, better user-friendliness can be provided via a simple linear experience, with a clear beginning, middle, and end.

-- The amount of website content on offer is not vast; thus, in order to maintain user attention, opting to keep things dense as opposed to thinly dispersed or scattered across multiple separate pages seemed like a better choice.
+- The amount of website content on offer is not vast; so, in order to maintain user attention, opting to keep things dense as opposed to thinly dispersed or scattered across multiple separate pages seemed like a better choice.

 #### Colour Scheme